How to navigate a safe AI transformation

 - Emerging risks

-More complex challenges are now coming into focus:- Limited explainability of AI decisions
+More complex challenges are now becoming clearer:- Limited explainability of AI decisions

 - Unclear accountability across complex supply chains